sean-galloway/RTLDesignSherpa/docs/mark_down/scripts/cheat_sheet.md

 This document will evolve as more scripts get added, showing the most common use cases for the scripts.

+## CocoTB Testing with pytest

+The tests for the rtl/* areas are all in val/unit_*.
+Most of the tests are parameterized to test many different configurations.
+To run all of one of the tests in unit_* areas, cd to that area and type:
+`pytest`

+if you want to run one test type:
+`pytest <test name>`

 ## [lint_wrap.py](lint_wrap.md)

 The `lint_wrap` script at `lint_wrap.py` is to lint and format Verilog files using supporting functions encapsulated in a `Lint` class.
 This script acts as a command-line interface (CLI) utility for code maintenance.
 The utility offers the following options: